-The holidays offer a time to gather around the table with our loved ones and, of course, to share a delicious meal.
-However, traditional holiday dishes can derail even the most devoted dieters.
-From the buttery mashed potatoes to the sugar-filled slices of pumpkin pie, navigating the nutritional value of traditional Thanksgiving dishes can be challenging, to say the least.
+While the holidays offer a time to gather around the table with our loved ones and, of course, share a delicious meal, traditional holiday dishes can derail even the most devoted dieters.
+From the buttery mashed potatoes to the sugar-filled slices of pumpkin pie, navigating the nutritional value of traditional holiday dishes can be challenging, to say the least.

-Thankfully, "Eating healthy during the holidays doesn't mean you need to forgo your favorite dishes," Adrienne Klein reassures us.
+Thankfully, "eating healthy during the holidays doesn't mean you need to forgo your favorite dishes," nutritionist Adrienne Klein reassures us.
+Ahead, we asked her to weigh in on how. to make five traditionally unhealthy holiday foods a little healthier.

 Meet the Expert